top of page

 Not a Suburban Christmas

-A large Victorian villa with as many family and friends as will fit round the dining table.
-Fifteen at a squeeze.
-Shining under an Edwardian rise and fall lamp the table is set with crystal glasses, silverware, linen napkins tied with tartan ribbon, a dozen candles in polished brass holders, newly gathered holly and ivy, placement cards - carefully drawn by the children, and centrally, a large female winged plaster sculpture holding tinsel aloft.
+Shining under an Edwardian rise and fall lamp the table is set for 15 with crystal glasses, silverware, linen napkins tied with tartan ribbon, a dozen candles in polished brass holders, newly gathered holly and ivy, placement cards - drawn by the children, and centrally, a large female winged plaster sculpture holding tinsel aloft.

 Champagne, smoked salmon and quails eggs in the drawing room to start.
 The tree, a Scots pine, difficult to find even here in Scotland, is decorated with a mix of baubles from Fortnum and Mason, tiny toys, chocolate Santas and spiced dried slices of orange.
-Presents, mostly wrapped in brown paper and decorated with more tartan ribbon were stacked beneath.
-Across from the tree stood a boudoir grand piano piled high with hymn books ready for carol singing later.
+Presents wrapped in brown paper and decorated with more tartan ribbon are stacked beneath.
+Across from the tree the grand piano is piled high with hymn books ready for carol singing later.

-One couple brought a mixed case of burgundy and four bottles of pudding wine.
-Others come with generous supplies for the cheese board: Epoisse, St Felicien, Roquefort, Italian truffe and Stilton.
-Mother-in-law brought a trifle and there'd be a pudding steaming on the cooker in the back porch because the exhausted aga had given up.
-On the sideboard there'd be four malt whiskies, two bottles of port and one of brandy.
-A family, stressed more than most by ego and drama would peacefully enjoy the conviviality and fun of the Christmas feast.
-This meal, albeit interrupted for present opening, carols and stories, lasted for 6 hours.
+Lunch is homemade.
+One couple brings a mixed case of burgundy and four bottles of pudding wine.
+Others come with generous supplies for the cheese board: Epoisse, Italian truffe and Stilton.
+Mother-in-law brings a trifle and there's a pudding steaming on the cooker in the back porch because the exhausted aga has given up.
+On the sideboard are four malt whiskies, two bottles of port and one of brandy.
+A family, stressed more than most by ego and drama will enjoy the conviviality and fun of the Christmas feast.
+This meal, albeit interrupted for present opening, carols and stories, lasts for 6 hours.
 A Christmas fantasy?
 No. That was my family Christmas for years.

 Christmas 2014, was different.
 The children had grown up and the previous April, I did, with good reason, the unthinkable and fled Scotland for France.
 It was decided that although I had travelled 1200 miles to be with them, the three girls would have Christmas lunch with their father, who couldn't be relied on to cope on his own at his parents' or sister’s.
 Friends stepped in with offers of lunch for me.
 I accepted the first, from David, a GP, and his wife Lyn, one of the couples who'd come to us on previous years.
 The girls and I celebrated on the 24th with dinner and present opening in Glasgow's West End at the eldest's flat.
 Cooking together and sipping Bolinger, we were cheerful.
 Each of us had a better time than we'd hoped for and looked forward to Boxing Day when we'd be together again.